Clever/frontend-boilerplate/README.md

 Want to create a frontend application?
 Start here!
 You can find boilerplate and explanations for how they work in each subdirectory of this repository.

-For an overview of the frontend technologies we use at Clever, see TODO: LINK HERE
+For an overview of the frontend technologies we use at Clever, see [Working with React](https://clever.atlassian.net/wiki/display/ENG/Working+with+React)

 ## Subdirectories